 Low-carbohydrate diets have become popular as a way to lose weight over the past decade or so.
-They do help people shed pounds initially, although much of the drop in weight in the beginning is loss of water as glycogen stores are depleted.
+They do help people shed pounds initially, although much of the drop in weight, in the beginning, is the loss of water as glycogen stores are depleted.
 The most effective plan for long-term weight loss and maintenance is one that combines diet and exercise.
-There’s some thought that a low-carb diet make it more difficult to exercise by causing exercise-related muscle fatigue.
+There’s some thought that a low-carb diet makes it more difficult to exercise by causing exercise-related muscle fatigue.
 Is there any truth to this idea?

 Exercise and Low-Carb Diets: Is Exercise Fatigue a Side-Effect?